fWd82/Remote-GSM-Modem-API/README.md

 At this point you can set this API via two methods:

 ### Method 1: Automatic
-Now download `sql script` from [here](), while you are inside your dabase in `phpMyAdmin`, go to `import` and browse the sql file that you have downloaded.
+Now download sql script `gsm_api.sql` from [here](https://github.com/fWd82/Remote-GSM-Modem-API/blob/main/gsm_api.sql), while you are inside your dabase in `phpMyAdmin`, go to `import` and browse the sql file that you have downloaded.
 Just click `Go` and you are done.
 Now skip Method 2.

 ### Method 2: Manual
 You can create even new `table` name it: `users_mobile`